Corelli trasformato in quattro Antifone e otto Tantum ergo da Antonio Tonelli Carpigiano (1986)

 Our opera has not yet been represented, but the libretto debuted on the 20th of March 2011 in the Italian translation at Teatro Filarmonico in Verona, performed by the actors of Scuola del Piccolo Teatro di Milano directed by Gianfranco de Bosio.
 This performance won the 2012 Matteotti Prize assigned every year by the Presidency of the Council dei Ministers to Theatrical plays "illustrating the ideals of brotherhood among peoples, freedom and social justice that inspired the life of Giacomo Matteotti"

-The PhD thesis I wrote on Chronos parádoksos, containing also libretto and orchestral score, can be consulted on line: dspace.unive.it/handle/10579/1163
+The PhD thesis I wrote on Chronos parádoksos, containing also libretto and orchestral score, is published in the open access Ca' Foscari University site http://dspace.unive.it/handle/10579/1163

-Full score available for free downloading in CATALOG OF WORKS.
+Full score available for free downloading in COMPOSITIONS/CATALOG OF WORKS.

 Ultime rime d'amore (2008)